dcm4che/dcm4chee-arc-cs/docs/networking/specs/stow-rs.rst

 .. _stow-rs-number-of-connections:

-Number OF Connections
+Number Of Connections
 '''''''''''''''''''''
 DCM4CHEE-STOW-SERVICE limits the number of simultaneous RS requests.
 Additional requests will be queued after the HTTP connection is accepted.
 When an earlier request completes, a pending request will proceed.

 .. csv-table:: Table 4.2.4.2-1.: Number of HTTP Requests Supported
-   :file: stow-rs-store-instances-specs.csv
+   :file: stow-rs-number-of-connections.csv

 .. _stow-rs-asynchronous-nature: